 Agriculture & Inclusive Markets

-Since reduced land holdings and traditional livelihoods such as pastoralism or agriculture may not provide long-term food security, Save the Children is placing greater emphasis on promoting alternative livelihood strategies — especially for youth.
-Save the Children’s employment initiatives help close the gap between labor supply and demand to improve the income earning prospects of at-risk youth around the world.
-In programs in Ethiopia and Nepal, Save the Children is providing vocational/technical education, life skills training, financial literacy, and entrepreneurial training that youth need to in order to be competitive in their local job markets.
-We also help young people access opportunities to apply their new skills through apprenticeships or enterprise groups, where they can gain confidence and credibility in front of employers and clients.
+Since traditional livelihoods such as agriculture may not provide long-term food security, Save the Children also promotes alternative livelihood strategies — especially for youth.
+Our employment initiatives help the income earning prospects of at-risk youth around the world by providing vocational/technical education, life skills training, financial literacy, and entrepreneurial training that youth need to in order to be competitive in their local job markets.
+We also help young people to apply their new skills through apprenticeships or enterprise groups, where they can gain confidence and credibility with employers and clients.

 Health, Nutrition & Water, Sanitation and Hygiene (WASH)

-Save the Children recognizes maternal and child health and nutrition interventions as well as water, sanitation and hygiene as vital components in its food security programs.
+Maternal and child health and nutrition and water, sanitation and hygiene interventions are vital components in Save the Children’s food security programs.
 Our work increases access to diverse and nutritious foods, improves the quality of and access to services for acute malnutrition, family planning, and other health needs, and supports community-government collaboration against malnutrition.
-Save the Children has adopted and scaled the 1,000 days approach to combat undernutrition.
-Programs may provide food or focus more on social behavior change strategies.
-Improved access to clean water for drinking and cooking is an essential component of Save the Children’s efforts to improve health and nutrition outcomes globally.
-Infrastructure assistance such as wells, latrines and hand washing stations are often included in Save the Children’s food security programs to ensure a safe supply of water.
-In all programs, Save the Children is careful to ensure that messages reach everyone in the family and that activities work together and are mutually reinforcing.
+Improved access to clean water is an essential component of our efforts to improve health and nutrition outcomes globally, including assistance to build wells, latrines and hand washing stations to ensure a safe water supply.

-Changes in the frequency and duration of rainfall, along with rising temperatures and increasingly extreme weather events such as floods and droughts put already precarious livelihoods and ecosystems further at risk.
-The poor, and women and marginalized groups especially, often bear the brunt of climate change since they are the least equipped to respond.
-Lack of access to decision-making processes, lack of control over economic assets, financial services and social safety nets, and mobility during disasters makes them more vulnerable to the negative impacts.
-Save the Children’s climate change adaptation interventions work to reduce vulnerability and build the adaptive capacity of families and local communities to mitigate, adapt to, and recover from emergencies due to climate change and disasters.
-Save the Children’s programs promote early warning systems and reduce disaster risk through improved natural resource management as well as creation of community assets and plans.
+Fluctuating rainfall, rising temperatures, and increasing extreme weather events put already precarious livelihoods further at risk.
+Climate change often impacts the poor harder, especially women and marginalized groups, since they are the least equipped to respond.
+Lack of access to decision-making processes, financial services, and social safety nets, lack of control over economic assets, and limited mobility during disasters makes them more vulnerable to the negative impacts.
+We work to reduce vulnerability and build the capacity of families and communities to mitigate, adapt to, and recover from climate change emergencies by promoting early warning systems, improving natural resources management, and creating community assets and disaster plans.

 Gender Equity & Social Inclusion